kimminkuk/UnityExample_Jupiter/README.md

 18. Gladiator Make Scene?
 Class?
 UI?
 19. Change the number of Gladiators to be applied in WarScene
 20. Character Start() -> Gladiator Stat Initialize Setting Update
+21. The number of Gladiator Enemy Collider2D Update.. this is Attack func

 #Bug
 1. A* Enemy Attack Motion Not Smooth..